Brexit: Amber Rudd, UK work and pensions secretary resigns from Cabinet | DW | 07.09.2019

 Amber Rudd, the UK work and pensions secretary, has resigned citing her disagreement over a possible no-deal Brexit as the reason why she chose to leave Prime Minister Boris Johnson's government.

 Amber Rudd, the UK work and pensions secretary, resigned from government in protest on Saturday.
-She stated in a tweet that she cannot standby while loyal conservatives are expelled.
-Making public her resignation letter in a tweet she also cited a Brexit no-deal disagreement with UK Prime Minister Boris Johnson as a reason for stepping down.
+She stated in a tweet that she could not standby while loyal conservatives are expelled.
+Making public her resignation letter in a tweet, she also cited a Brexit no-deal disagreement with UK Prime Minister Boris Johnson as a reason for stepping down.

 Her resignation marks a further setback for Johnson after he expelled 21 Conservative party members from the party after they defied the whip,siding with the opposition in a decisive Brexit vote.